Ordergroove's APIs support two versions of authentication:

 const STOREFRONT_API_KEY = "<REPLACE_ME_WITH_STOREFRONT_API_KEY>";

-// This function generates the OG Authorization header for a given customer
+// This function generates the OG Authorization header for a fully authenticated customer

 return JSON.stringify({